112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="50"><em>50.
 “The French spend all their time at these cafés.
 They just sit around drinking instead of working.”</em></div>

-The same people don't sit at the cafés all day.
+The same people don’t sit at the cafés all day.
 Watch them come and go.
 They worked before they sat down and they go to work after they leave.
 Many business negotiations are carried on at a café; and many business deals are concluded there.

-We Americans don't approve of the café custom.
-We don't approve of a leisurely lunch hour.
+We Americans don’t approve of the café custom.
+We don’t approve of a leisurely lunch hour.
 All this means is that the French custom is different from ours.

-The café is something we just don't have in the States.
-It isn't a bar.
-It isn't a saloon.
-It's more like a club.
-It's the place a man can get away from a crowded home.
-It's the place he can meet his friends.
-It's the place a man takes his girl or wife and family — to have coffee (when they used to have coffee), beer, wine; to read the papers, play checkers, write letters.
+The café is something we just don’t have in the States.
+It isn’t a bar.
+It isn’t a saloon.
+It’s more like a club.
+It’s the place a man can get away from a crowded home.
+It’s the place he can meet his friends.
+It’s the place a man takes his girl or wife and family — to have coffee (when they used to have coffee), beer, wine; to read the papers, play checkers, write letters.
 To the French, the café is a place to relax, not a place to get drunk.